beibeiyang/aim_vm_utilities/README.md

 This script retrieves vCPU, Memory and Disk provision stats of all VMs from a VM folder in vCenter.
-Given a folder name in vSphere, the script will print out the provisioned vCPU, memory and Disk of every VM in that folder and spit out the sum at the end.
+Given a folder name in vSphere, the script will print out the provisioned vCPU, memory and Disk of every VM in that folder and sum up the stats at the end.
 Nested folders are supported.

 ```
 $ python aim_get_vmfolder_resources_stats.py -h